valentingol/cliconfig/README_pypi.md

   param2: 1
 config2:
   param: 2
+config3:
+  select: "config3.param1"
+  param1: 0
 ```

-Then, all the parameters have enforced types (`config.param` can also be None)
+Then, all the parameters in `config1` and `config2` have enforced types
-and changing `config2.param` will also update `config1.param` accordingly
+(`config1.param` can also be None) and changing `config2.param` will also update
-(which is protected by direct update).
+`config1.param` accordingly (which is protected by direct update).

 See [*Processing*](https://cliconfig.readthedocs.io/en/stable/processing.html) section
 of the documentation for details on processing and how to create your own.